 Form 1099-MISC used to reserve box number 7 on the form for reporting nonemployee compensation greater than $600.
 However, the deadline to file 1099-MISCs differed from the filing deadline for Form W-2 (used for reporting employee compensation).
 To simplify things, the Internal Revenue Service re-introduced Form 1099-NEC.

 NEC stands for "non-employee compensation", meaning businesses use this form to report payments over $600 to someone that isn't working for them as an employee.
 That can be any freelancer, independent contractor, or anyone who is self-employed.
 Any service provider that has received at least $600 from the business needs to receive this form.

 The switchover to 1099-NEC forms occurred in the 2020 tax year.
 If you need to file taxes for 2019 or earlier, you should continue to use the old 1099-MISC forms to record those payments.

 Are there any exceptions to the $600 limit?

 - Box 2 - Royalties: If you make a payment of $10 or more to property owners in order to use that property.
-Have in mind that this applies to intellectual property as well.
+This applies to intellectual property as well.

-- Box 4 - Backup withholding: If you were required to withhold money from someone because of a backup court order, you need to use this form.
-This applies even if the amount is less than $600.
+- Box 4 - Backup withholding: If you were required to withhold money from someone because of a backup court order, you must report the amount.

 - Box 13 - Excess golden parachute payments: If you as an employer choose to exceed the average annual compensation for your employee, you need to include it in this form.